wellbyt3/bugalytics-leaderboard/README.md

 TrueSkill, developed by Microsoft Research, is an algorithm originally used to rank gamers (e.g., Call of Duty) based on match outcomes.

-Security contests have many similarities to free-for-all Call of Duty matches, so the Trueskill algorithm (with some tweaks to the input parameters) works great for measuring security researcher's skill.
+Security contests have many similarities to free-for-all Call of Duty matches, so the Trueskill algorithm (with some tweaks) works great for measuring security researcher's skill.

 ### How TrueSkill Works